LeonardTarigan/personal-web-v4/src/content/blogs/mastering-the-amend-flag.md

 git commit --amend -m "New commit message"
 ```

-This command opens the editor (or directly updates the message if you use -m) where you can edit your commit message without affecting any code changes.
+This command opens the editor (or directly updates the message if you use the `-m` flag) where you can edit your commit message without affecting any code changes.

 ### 2. Adding New Changes to the Last Commit